DamDoh/local_damdoh/docs/universal-id-architecture.md

 ## 3. Security Model

 -   **Data Minimization in QR**: The QR code contains no Personally Identifiable Information (PII).
 It is a pointer, not a data store.
 -   **Firestore Rules**: Direct client-side writes to the `users` collection are heavily restricted.
 Sensitive fields can only be modified via trusted Cloud Functions.
-Read access is limited to a user reading their own profile, with all other access brokered by `getUniversalIdData`.
+Read access is limited to a user reading their own profile, with all other access brokered by `getUniversalIdData` or other secure functions.
 -   **Authenticated Endpoints**: All Cloud Functions are protected, requiring authenticated users to invoke them.
--   **Role-Based Access Control (RBAC)**: The authorization logic is centralized within the `getUniversalIdData` Cloud Function, making the security model easier to manage and audit.
+-   **Role-Based Access Control (RBAC)**: The authorization logic is centralized within the Cloud Functions (`getUniversalIdData`, `lookupUserByPhone`), making the security model easier to manage and audit.

 This foundational phase establishes a secure and scalable system ready for the subsequent implementation of account recovery, agent workflows, and payment integrations.